ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

 away the learning is from meeting it".
 Do you see a way in which we can improve the learning objectives for discrete structures?
-If you do, then please participate in the [proactive community](../../../proactive-community/introduction-proactive-community/) by sharing your ideas for improving them!
+If you do, then please participate in the [proactive community](../../../proactive-community/community-connections/) by sharing your ideas for improving them!

-[^1]: See [Robert Talbert](https://rtalbert.org/)'s article entitled [How to Write Learning Objectives](https://rtalbert.org/how-to-write-learning-objectives/) for more details about how to write learning objectives for a academic course.
+[^1]: See [Robert Talbert](https://rtalbert.org/)'s article entitled [How to Write Learning Objectives](https://rtalbert.org/how-to-write-learning-objectives/) for more details about how to design learning objectives for a academic course.
 From your perspective what does it mean to write learning objectives that are both clear and measurable?